jessesquires/JSQMessagesViewController/README.md

 I initially developed this control to use in [Hemoglobe](http://www.hemoglobe.com) for private messages between users.

-As it turns out, messaging is a popular thing that iOS devs want to do — I know, this is *shocking*.
+As it turns out, messaging is a popular thing that iOS devs and users want.
 Thus, I am supporting this project in my free time and have added features way beyond what [Hemoglobe](http://www.hemoglobe.com) ever needed.

 Check out my work at [Hexed Bits](http://www.hexedbits.com).